v-m/data-libs/dicts/README.md

 # Alternatively, you ask the loader to fail in such case
 loader = DictLoader.from_path(p, skip_errors=True)

 # By default we skip yaml/json files which are disabled by having `disable: True`.
-We can override this
+# We can override this by passing load_disabled_entries = True:
 loader = DictLoader.from_path(p, load_disabled_entries=True)

 # We can even override the disabled key